mhk76/serverManager/README.md

 # serverManager
-Node.js application server for web and webSocket
+NPM module for Node.js server application for web and webSocket